Posts

 More information can be found here and steps for changing the settings within the mobile apps can be found here.

-Hangouts Meet is Google’s video conferencing tool that enables you to to talk face to face and share your screen with others.
+Google Meet is Google’s video conferencing tool that enables you to to talk face to face and share your screen with others.
 Lesson content can be shared in a live video stream with groups ranging from a few people up to hundreds of users.
 You can use it on the web at meet.google.com, on your Android device and on iOS devices.
 You can either just jump straight into a Video Meeting or schedule one for a later date and time in Google Calendar.

-One of the best features of Hangouts Meet is it’s ability to provide live captions/subtitles which can be turned on by anyone who needs it.
+One of the best features of Google Meet is its ability to provide live captions/subtitles which can be turned on by anyone who needs it.

-We’ve written up a quick run through of Hangouts Meet and how to get started below.
+We’ve written up a quick run through of Google Meet and how to get started below.

-STUDENTS ARE ASKED TO FOLLOW THIS VIDEO CONFERENCING ETIQUETTE GUIDE TO ENSURE YOU CAN TEACH WITHOUT INTERUPTION.
+STUDENTS ARE ASKED TO FOLLOW THIS VIDEO CONFERENCING ETIQUETTE GUIDE TO ENSURE YOU CAN TEACH WITHOUT INTERRUPTION.

-Scheduling a video meeting
+Scheduling a video meeting and inviting guests

 Joining a video meeting

 Joining a video meeting can be done in a number of different ways depending on how it’s been set up.
 You can click the link in your calendar appointment, or your meeting text or email.
-You can type in the meeting code on the Hangouts Web website or even dial in to the meeting on a physical phone.
+You can type in the meeting code on the Google Meet site or join via a smartphone using the Google Meet App

 Calendar Appointment